krissgoshevski/Payment-Application-with-Laravel/README.md

- This is e-commerce site powered by a Vue SPA and Laravel API, which takes payments through Stripe using Laravel Cashier package.
+ This is e-commerce site powered by a Vue SPA and Laravel API, which takes payments through Stripe & Cashier Laravel package.

  SkILLS: Vue JS, Laravel, Tailwind CSS, HTML, MySQL DB.